Frequently Asked Questions

 Two planning sessions (approximately an hour each) in which I will guide you step by step through the process of designing your ceremony

-A survey link to collect insight from your community to make your ceremony more personalized and intimate
+A survey to collect insight from your community which I use to make your ceremony more meaningful

 Basic Community Circle to connect your loved ones before, during or after your ceremony